-The Commission expected that these requirements would improve returns of mutual funds investors through reduced charges and build investors' confidence in the mutual fund products through enhanced disclosures.
+It is expected that these requirements will improve returns of mutual funds investors through reduced charges and build investors' confidence in the mutual fund products through enhanced disclosures.
 This will improve transparency and will enable the investors to make informed investment decisions.
 The circular and direction are available on the SECP's website at http://www.secp.gov.pk.-PR